 If you’re reading this, chances are you or someone you care about is facing a difficult time.
 Whether you are charged with a speeding ticket or are accused of a felony offense, being caught in the legal system adds stress and uncertainty to our already complicated lives.

 That’s where I can help.
-My name is Daniel Layshock, an Associate Attorney with Right Law Group.
+My name is Daniel Layshock, a litigation attorney with Right Law Group.
 My job is not only to advocate on your behalf in Court, but to lend some clarity and, hopefully, peace of mind in these situations.

 One thing you will notice when looking over attorneys whose primary focus is defense work is that nearly all of them have previous experience at prosecutor’s or public defender’s office.
 Frankly, no law firm lets a newly minted, fresh-faced law school graduate take the lead on cases where a person’s liberty is on the line.
 What you need is experience.